mikejsavage/pdb/README.md

 As of 10th Feb 2015 (commit `22ef6c142d`), pdb uses a new database format.
-I have included a utility to update an existing password database, which you can run with `lua update-old-db.lua`.
+I have included a utility to update an existing password database, which you can run with `lua update-1-openssl-to-libsodium.lua`.
 Note that it also generates a new secret key.

+As of 21st Feb 2015, (commit `XXX`), pdb uses flatfiles instead of a database.
+You need to run `lua update-2-db-to-flatfiles.lua` if you wish to use more recent versions of pdb.

 Usage